spamegg1/abstract-thinking/README.md

 ## What this is *not*:

-- This is not about abstract thinking in the broadest sense:
+- This is not about abstract thinking in the [broadest sense](https://en.wikipedia.org/wiki/Abstraction#As_used_in_different_disciplines):
   - in art, music, literature,
   - in science,
   - in politics,
   - in religion,
   - in military,
-  - in decision making,
+  - in business, decision making,
   - etc.
 - This is not comprehensive, or hierarchical / strictly organized:
   - thinking patterns are tied to each other in a messy tangled web, it's near impossible to make them hierarchical.